This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Blood pressure (BP) is the force or pressure that blood puts on the walls of your arteries as it goes through your body.
-BP readings are usually written as 2 numbers.
-The first or top number is called systolic BP.
-The second or bottom number is called diastolic BP.
-Normal BP is less than 120/80.
+Blood pressure (BP) is the force of blood pushing on the walls of your arteries.
+Your BP results are written as 2 numbers.
+The first, or top, number is called systolic BP.
+This is the pressure caused by your heart pushing blood out to your body.
+The second, or bottom, number is called diastolic BP.
+This is the pressure when your heart relaxes and fills back up with blood.
+Ask your healthcare provider what your BP should be.
+For most people, a good BP goal is less than 120/80.

 Why you may need to take your BP:

-You can check your BP at home with a digital BP monitor.
+You can take your BP at home with a digital BP monitor.
 Read the instructions that came with your BP monitor.
+The monitor comes with an adjustable cuff.
+Ask your healthcare provider if your cuff is the correct size.

-- The device has a built-in pump that inflates the cuff.
-Put the cuff about 1 inch (2.5 cm) above your elbow.
+- Make sure all of the air is out of the cuff.
+Place the BP cuff against your bare skin about 1 inch (2.5 cm) above your elbow.
 Wrap the cuff snugly around your arm.
 The BP reading may not be correct if the cuff is too loose.

 - Turn on the BP monitor and follow the directions.

 - Write down your BP, the date, the time, and which arm you used to take the BP.
-If possible, take your blood pressure twice and write down both readings.
+Take your BP 2 times and write down both readings.
+Use the same arm each time.
 These BP readings can be 1 minute apart.
-Let the air out of the cuff.
-Turn off the monitor and take off the BP cuff.

 What else you need to know: